Skip to Content

 Montessori Grace & Courtesy

-Grace and courtesy lessons are given as a group as a role-play.
+Grace and courtesy lessons in Montessori are given as a group as a role-play.
 Each lesson isolates the positive behavior the teacher wishes to model.

 During the lesson, there are five steps.
 First, the specific behavior is identified and defined.
 Then, there is a preview of what the children will happen.
 Next, children observe a role-play of the lesson.